Fees and funding

 Aims

-• To be able to apply public policy concepts to ‘real world’ case studies of health policy, including examples from the students’ own context or professional experiences.
+Apply public policy concepts to ‘real world’ case studies of health policy, including those relating to students’ local policy contexts or professionalexperiences.

 Learning outcomes